tsar-boomba/resume/resume.typ

   skills: "Embedded, Rust",
   [Created an embedded project that shows what I'm listening to on Spotify through
     an _AWS Lambda_ function],
-  [Uses the SPI peripheral to communicate with the screen], [Uses FreeRTOS's tasks/threads to achieve non-blocking updates to UI], )
+  [Uses the SPI peripheral to communicate with and FreeRTOS's tasks for non-blocking updates to the screen], )
 #project_item(
   name: "Oxide",